microsoft/sqlworkshops/SQLGroundToCloud/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/listcheck.png"> <h2><a name="technologies">Technologies and Topics covered in this Workshop</a></h2>

-The information coverecd in this workshop includes the following technologies and topics - although you are not limited to these, they form the basis of the workshop.
+The information covered in this workshop includes the following technologies and topics - although you are not limited to these, they form the basis of the workshop.
 At the end of the workshop you will learn how to extrapolate these components into other solutions.
 You will cover these at an overview level, with references to much deeper training provided.

  <table style="tr:nth-child(even) {background-color: #f2f2f2;}; text-align: left; display: table; border-collapse: collapse; border-spacing: 2px; border-color: gray;">